From antinode clusters to node clusters: The concentration dependent transition of floaters on a standing Faraday wave: Introduction

-A small floating object at a liquid-gas interface exhibits a fascinating phenomenon when it is exposed to a periodic oscillation: On a standing wave surface, the floater moves either towards the amplitude maxima (antinode) or to the amplitude minima (node) of the standing wave.
-Whether a single floater goes to the node or to the antinode is determined by both the relative density of the floater compared to that of the carrier fluid and the floater hydrophobicity~\cite{Falkovich}: When the floater mass is larger than the displaced liquid mass (which is also determined by surface tension) the floater drifts to the antinode.
-In contrast, the floater drifts to the node when its mass is smaller than its displaced mass.
-Furthermore, the drift continues throughout each wave period until the floater reaches the steady state position either at an antinode or at a nodal line~\cite{Falkovich}.
+A small sphere floating at a water-air interface exhibits fascinating behavior when exposed to a periodic oscillation: On a standing surface wave, the floater moves either towards an amplitude maximum (antinode) or to an amplitude minimum (node).
+Whether a floater moves to the antinode or the node is determined by both the floater density relative to that of the carrier liquid and the floater hydrophobicity~\cite{Falkovich, FalkovichPRL, FalkovichEurPhys}: If the floater mass is larger than the displaced liquid mass the floater drifts towards the antinode, and in the reverse case it moves towards the node~\cite{surfacetension}.
+This drift continues throughout each wave period until the floater reaches a steady-state position, either at an antinode or at a nodal line~\cite{Falkovich, FalkovichPRL, FalkovichEurPhys}.

-The dynamics of a single floater on a standing wave is understood, and the observation of node clusters with a few hydrophilic light floaters is also reported in Ref.~\cite{Falkovich}.
-However, the collective motion of a monolayer of the floaters on a standing wave in the dense regime is an open question.
-Such kind of densely packed monolayer of floaters is called a floater (or particle) raft~\cite{DominicVella} and it has been shown that the floater raft has a peculiar behavior due to the attractive capillary interaction among the floaters~\cite{Capillaryforce,Cheerios}.
-In the static case, heterogeneity of the floater packing~\cite{MichealBerhanu} and both granular and elastic response of the floater raft~\cite{DominicVella} have been reported.
-However, how the floater raft behaves under driving is still unknown.
+Thus, the dynamics of a single floater on a standing wave is quantitatively understood and node clusters of a few hydrophilic light floaters have been observed \cite{Falkovich, FalkovichPRL, FalkovichEurPhys}.
+On the other hand, the behavior of densely packed monolayers of floaters, so-called floater (or particle) rafts~\cite{DominicVella}, on a quiescent surface are shown to be dominated by the attractive capillary interaction among the floaters~\cite{Capillaryforce, Cheerios}.
+These lead to heterogeneity of the floater packing~\cite{MichealBerhanu}, and both granular and elastic responses of the floater raft~\cite{DominicVella}.
+In addition, the response of such a floater raft to a traveling capillary wave has been studied, in order to determine its elastic properties~\cite{PlanchetteLorenceauBiance}.